lab10-coop/minerva-nft-list/README.md

 It is inspired by https://tokenlists.org/ .
 Compared to tokenlists it is missing the `decimals` field, additionally we have an `override` field.

+It automatically updates the all.json if one of the overlay files is changed.

 How to add your NFT project
 ---------------------------